 - Company work culture, principles & adherence policy

-- Your policy for diversity & the right to equal employment opportunity.
+- Your policy for diversity & the right to equal employment opportunity

-- The scope of future growth and mobility within the role, department, or the business.
+- The scope of future growth and mobility within the role, department, or the business

 The major proportion of the SMEs in the UAE have interview processes that extend up to five rounds.
-This in-turn adds up to candidate bias and results in poor candidate experience, which hurts your brand and likelihood of recommendations.
-The earlier you assess the core criteria and values, better it is to judge the candidate’s capabilities and potential match for your in-house work culture.
+This, in turn, adds up to candidate bias and results in poor candidate experience, which hurts your brand and the likelihood of recommendations.
+You may even have great candidates drop out because the process drags on.

 You need to simultaneously evaluate soft skills – the employee’s ability to communicate, lead, and the ethics they adhere to.
-If you don’t align these soft skills with your work environment and culture, you’ll end up with a wrong hire, and have to invest more in recruitment marketing within the next few weeks after this particular unsuccessful hiring round.
+If you don’t align these soft skills with your work environment and culture, you’ll end up with the wrong hire, and have to invest more in recruitment marketing within the next few weeks after this particular unsuccessful hiring round.